COSCA 2021 Submission Requirements

 - A photo of you, preferably a nice headshot in high resolution.

 - An audio recording of you describing your project.
 This is your “quick pitch.”
-If someone were to walk up to you, this quick pitch is what you would say to them– the who, what, why and how of your work in a couple minutes.
+If someone were to walk up to your in-person poster display, this quick pitch is what you would say to them– the who, what, why and how of your work in three minutes or less.
+Tips for capturing good audio can be found below.

 - Any media associated with the presentation of your project.
 This might be a video of you speaking or performing, a photo album of an art piece, a research poster, an audio recording of a vocal performance, etc. Please keep oral presentations (speeches, etc) to 15 minutes or less.
 Make sure you submit anything and everything that would be needed to experience your work!